A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Related work

-where $\bmW_\ell = \text{diag}(w_{\ell,1},\hdots,w_{\ell,k},0,\hdots,0) \succeq 0$, and $C$ is a constant.
-The objective functions in \citet[Equation 4]{pham:hal-00371941} and \citet[Equation 8]{bouchard_ajd2019}, given a fixed diagonal matrix, bear great similarity to ours, with the difference being that the diagonal matrix $\bmW_\ell$ above is not a function of $\bmU$, making it a distinct problem from AJD.
-However, if the diagonal matrix is fixed, then AJD simplifies to \cref{eq:hppca_frobnorm}.
+where $\bmW_\ell = \mathrm{diag}(w_{\ell,1},\hdots,w_{\ell,k},0,\hdots,0) \succeq 0$, and $C$ is a constant with respect to $\bmU$.
+The objective functions in \cite[Equation 4]{supp:pham:hal-00371941} and \cite[Equation 8]{supp:bouchard_ajd2019} bear great similarity to \cref{eq:hppca_frobnorm}.
+However, in AJD, the diagonal matrices $\bmW_\ell$ depend on $\bmU$ and are optimization variables, whereas in \cref{eq:hppca_frobnorm} they are considered fixed and known \textit{a priori}.
 Accordingly, problems \cref{eq:origobj} and \cref{eq:hppca_frobnorm} can be loosely interpreted as finding the $\bmU$ that best approximately jointly diagonalizes the data second-order statistics $\bmA_\ell$ to each $\bmW_\ell$.
 The AJD literature often employs Riemannian manifold optimization to solve the chosen objective function iteratively.
 To the best of our knowledge, no work has yet shown an analytical solution beyond the case when all the matrices commute nor proven global optimality criteria for these nonconvex programs.